 33.x.y.1 General

-A non-STR soft AP MLD shall set dot11NSTRSoftAPMLDActivated to true.
-If dot11NSTRSoftAPMLDActivated is equal to true, then the soft AP MLD establishes EHT BSS(s) following the rules defined in 33.x (EHT BSS Operation) with the following TBD exceptions.
+A non-STR soft AP MLD shall set dot11SoftAPMLDActivated to true.
+If dot11SoftAPMLDActivated is equal to true, then the non-STR soft AP MLD utilizes all its links under TBD conditions.

-A non-STR soft AP MLD supports simultaneous transmission of more than one PPDU under TBD conditions.

-A non-STR soft AP MLD supports simultaneous reception of more than one PPDU under TBD conditions.

-A non-STR soft AP MLD aligns the end time of the PPDUs as described in 33.x.y1 (PPDU end time alignment) when the non-STR soft AP MLD simultaneously transmits more than one PPDU under TBD conditions.

-Straw Poll: Do you support to incorporate the proposed draft text in this document 11-20/1407r5 to the TGbe Draft 0.1?
+Straw Poll: Do you support to incorporate the proposed draft text in this document 11-20/1407r9 to the TGbe Draft 0.1?